Skip to main content

 Like Columbus before him, Cuaron found his time on Potter gratifying but exhausting.
 Pre-production for the fourth film came right on the heels of post-production of the third.
 And so, Cuaron let newcomer Mike Newell take over the reins.
 Newell actually had a surprisingly robust resume before Potter with films like Four Weddings and a Funeral and Donnie Brasco, as well as a handful of low-key films.

 But Newell is the hardest director to write about because he only contributed one film to the series, and his flavor isn’t as distinct as Cuaron’s.
 The most defining features of Newell’s outing have as much to do with the external factors influencing the movies as much as Newell’s own style, which falls in line closely with most other fantasy/adventure blockbusters courting teenagers at the time.
-We’ve moved away from the world of E.T. and The Goonies and more into the realm of The Mummy or Pirates of the Caribbean.
-Visual effects had taken a huge jump in the four years since the film series started.
-We’ll start seeing more and larger set-pieces rendered with CGI.
-In "Goblet of Fire," that means the Hungarian Horntail and the entire underwater world.

 Even a more slow-paced, dialogue-heavy film like Taste of Cherry uses shorthand to communicate the interior life of its disillusioned main character.
 Though the vast majority of the action takes place within the protagonist's taxi car and the conversations he has with his passengers, the camera often places us outside the vehicle watching it from high up, embedding the car in this vast landscape of arid desert, imparting the desolation and isolation he feels inside.
 There's also one particularly charged moment where we see a stream of sand falling from a construction vehicle which covers his shadow in an endless flow, a sort of visual metaphor depicting his feeling of buried in dryness.
+The mindful arrangement of film language can wind up saying a lot more than just expository dialogue.

-I bring this up again here because using shorthand to impart information will be an increasing concern as these adaptations continue; the last four books are basically double the size of those first two but still have to negotiate the same general runtime.
 We don't, for example, have time for the characters to comment on who this Cedric guy is and why Harry would be so obviously disadvantaged if he were somehow forced to compete with him.
-We know from the books that he is a few years ahead of Harry in school, that he is the seeker on a rival Quidditch team and Harry actually lost a match to him the previous year, that all the girls in Hogwarts have a crush on him, but you can still help uninitiated viewers get a sense of who he is in how he is presented onscreen without needing to deliver that information verbally.
+We know from the books that he is a few years ahead of Harry in school, that he is the seeker on a rival Quidditch team and Harry actually lost a match to him the previous year, and that all the girls in Hogwarts have a crush on him.
+It's basically impossible to communicate that all in a matter of seconds, but you can still help uninitiated viewers get a sense of who he is in how he is presented onscreen without needing to deliver that information verbally.

-The first time we see Cedric, he is falling from a tree branch, which sets him up as this almost Errol Flynn type who always lands on his feet.
+The first time we see Cedric, he is dropping from a tree branch, which sets him up as this almost Errol Flynn type who always lands on his feet.
 When company has gone through the Portkey, Harry and his pals hit the ground with a very distinct thud!, reinforcing their status as relatively newcomers in this magical world.
 Cedric, meanwhile, is shown with the adults gracefully descending to the earth, aligning him with the guys who know the ropes.
 As an added measure, we literally get Cedric extending Harry a hand to help him up, affirming that this dude is not only in a position to assist others, he's also basically a good guy.
 Even if you don't have the context supplied by the books, you get the sense of what he's about without requiring literal spoken explanation.

-"Goblet of Fire" was also a major turning point in the series as far as theme and style go.
-This is where we see the directors start to make major changes in how the viewers interact with and relate to the Harry Potter universe.
 I want to quickly compare the filming of a scene like Harry’s first stroll through Diagon Alley in "Sorcerer’s Stone" to Harry passing through the wizarding campground in "Goblet of Fire" because this more than anything reveals what has really changed about the Harry Potter world four years in.

-With the former, there’s a tangible tone of splendor.
-Harry’s just a kid walking through the world’s greatest candy shop.
-The film captured this with a lot of wide shots that still just can’t seem to contain all the wonder and splendor of this world, even with Williams’ rich score dominating the scene.
-In the latter, there’s still a sense of excitement, but not necessarily of wonder.
+Four years later, there’s still a sense of excitement, but not necessarily of wonder.
 Harry and the audience are both a little more grown-up.
 A little more familiar with this magic.
 There’s no Christmas-style music underscoring this walk through the camp, just some ambient noise, the excitement of the crowd before the big game.

 Speaking of music, it’s worth bringing up that “Goblet of Fire” also marked the first time that the series would change composers.
 John Williams opted not to return for this film, handing off the torch to Patrick Doyle.
 A smarter man than me would take on this same challenge tracking the series’ evolution through its composers, but I would point out that while “Hedwig’s Theme” will cameo in every film, the voice of John Williams will continue to fade out as the kids mature.